Insiteo/OccupancyAPIreference/RoomOccupancy.md

-# Show Accessible Accounts
+# Show Occupancy status for all rooms

-Show all Accounts the active User can access and with what permission level.
-Includes their own Account if they have one.

 **URL** : `/RoomOccupancy/`